Hurricane Helene: Relief efforts

+Rapid assessment models played an important role in the early stages of relief from Helene.
+Developed by researchers in North Carolina, a decision support system was developed wherein health officials integrated 24 datasets to map flooded areas that had a great amount of infrastructure damage.
+This had led to the discovery of 19,600 wells, 34,300 businesses, and 150 community facilities being affected by flooding across the state.

 Hurricane Helene was one of the largest-diameter US Gulf Coast hurricanes.
 Although large size does not mean strength—which is based on sustained wind measurements—it may mean that more people are exposed to a storm's hazards.

 On September 28, 2024, the Omaha Public Power District sent Mutual Aid crews to West Virginia to help with power restoration after Helene, their third in a disaster in 2024.
 California sent 151 search and rescue members to affected areas.
 The Federal Emergency Management Agency (FEMA) sent in search-and-rescue teams, bottled water, and Starlink terminals.
 Additionally, an eastern Kentucky storm chaser contributed 30 Starlink terminals to storm victims in western North Carolina.
 SpaceX said that they donated approximately 500 terminals through various channels.
 The American Red Cross and The Salvation Army, among other nonprofit organizations, began deploying emergency disaster services teams in many affected areas.
 A unit from the 1st Battalion of the 169th Aviation Regiment, part of the Connecticut Army National Guard, was deployed to North Carolina to assist disaster relief efforts.
 T&T Line Construction of Hornwell, New Brunswick in Canada sent 11 line crews to western North Carolina through its mutual assistance agreement with Duke Energy.
 "Companies from the US aid us in storms; it's a mutual thing," said a T&T crew leader.
 Several crews from Quebec, Canada were also seen working around Woodfin, North Carolina.
 Duke Energy also used helicopters to transport power poles to Henderson County, North Carolina and set the poles into the ground.
 Two other line workers hiked 1.5 miles over very rough ground to bring a power line into the Asheville NC Veterans' Administration Medical Center that had gone dark due to the storm.

 Pack mules were utilized to access areas inaccessible by other means in North Carolina.
 Operation AirDrop and the Carolina Emergency Response Team helped deploy volunteer private helicopter pilots to assist in rescue efforts.